VernierST/godirect-examples/web_vpython/readme.md

 We have developed a library called `godirect` that allows you to develop Web VPython programs that can communicate with the sensors of a Vernier Go Direct device via USB or Bluetooth Low Energy (BLE).
 This requires the following:

 - A Vernier Go Direct Device
-- A Chromebook, Windows® 10, macOS®, or Linux (including Raspberry Pi) computer
+- A Chromebook, Windows® 10, or macOS® computer
 - Access to glowscript.org.
 It is recommended to use the Chrome browser, though other browsers may work.

 ## About the godirect Web VPython library